 - Beacon: Beacon is an extensible Java-based OpenFlow Controller.
 It was built on an OSGI framework, allowing OpenFlow applications to be built on the platform to be started/stopped/refreshed/installed at run-time, without disconnecting switches.

-- Helios: Helios is an extensible C-based OpenFlow Controller built by NEC, targeting researchers.
+- Trema: Originally named Helios, Trema is an extensible OpenFlow Controller built by NEC in the programming lanuages of Ruby and C, targeting researchers.
 It also provides a programmatic shell for performing integrated experiments.

 OpenFlow is currently being driven by the Open Networking Foundation (ONF).